-- 8.7 In the event that Warwickshire County Council or Warwick District Council operate a local carbon market that gives value to the growth and enhancement of local natural assets, this will be the preferred scheme. - 8.8 The Council will prepare and maintain supplementary planning guidance setting out how contributions to the Carbon Offset Fund will be utilised to enable net-zero carbon, and how the Council's discretion will be exercised with regards to assessing the acceptability of any alternative off-site offsetting solutions that may be proposed by developers.
-This will include a list of projects to be funded and regularly reviewed in line with the Council's Climate Emergency Action Programme to ensure that there is transparency throughout the process. - 8.9 Monitoring of the funds and progress made by adopting this policy will be included in the Authority Monitoring Report produced annually and will include details of: - \cdot The amount of carbon offset fund payments collected - \cdot The amount of carbon offset fund payments spent - · Types of projects being funded - · Amount of CO2 offset and price.
+- In the event that Warwickshire County Council or Warwick District Council operate a local carbon market that gives value to the growth and enhancement of local natural assets, this will be the preferred scheme: Warwickshire County Council has developed the Warwickshire Ecosystem Trading Protocol (WESTP) which is a mechanism for carbon offsetting and trading based on nature based solutions.
+Local conditions for nature based solutions are detailed through the WESTP.
+The WESTP mandates that all compensation sites will be registered through - the Woodland Carbon Code with additional requirements for securing woodland, and its management for a minimum of 100 years.
+Warwick District Council intend to utilise nature based solutions through the WESTP as its preferred carbon offsetting mechanism in the first instance.
+Other offsetting mechanisms may also be developed in the future. - 8.8 The Council will prepare and maintain supplementary planning guidance setting out how contributions to the Carbon Offset Fund will be utilised to enable net-zero carbon, and how the Council's discretion will be exercised with regards to assessing the acceptability of any alternative off-site offsetting solutions that may be proposed by developers.
+This will include a list of projects to be funded and regularly reviewed in line with the Council's Climate Emergency Action Programme to ensure that there is transparency throughout the process. - PMM19

+The Carbon Offset fund will be separate to the Community Infrastructure Levy (CIL) and other funds and will be used to deliver carbon-saving interventions that would otherwise not be deliverable with other available funds.
+Monitoring of the funds and progress made by adopting this policy will be included in the Authority Monitoring Report produced annually and will include details of: - · The amount of carbon offset fund payments collected - · The amount of carbon offset fund payments spent - · Types of projects being funded - · Amount of CO2 offset and price. - PMM05